HL7/fhir-cow-ig/input/pagecontent/cancelling-and-modifying-requests.md

     * Intent: order
 ```

-If Fulfillers feel that no actor should fullfill a request, they may additionally send a proposal back to the Placer with:
+If Fulfillers feel that no actor should fulfill a request, they may additionally send a proposal back to the Placer with:

 ```
-CancellationRequest Task:
+AuthorizationCancellationRequest Task:
     * Status: Requested
     * Code: Abort
     * Intent: Proposal